pwittchen/kirai/README.md

 Download
 --------

-You can also depend on the library through Maven:
+You can depend on the library through Maven:

 ```xml
 <dependency>